Cray-HPE/docs-csm/operations/security_and_authentication/SOPS.md

 of your tenancy should have access to the secure information, and no one else.

 By convention, Ansible is configured to decrypt any and all `hostvars` and `groupvars` that are stored within VCS.
-This allows users to checkout the contents of their Ansible and git repositories, encrypt those files and variables that are considered sensitive, and then check in the SOPS encrypted version of these files.
+This allows users to check out the contents of their Ansible and git repositories, encrypt those files and variables that are considered sensitive, and then check in the SOPS encrypted version of these files.